mozilla/jetstream/docs/adr-0003-discrete_metrics_table_structure.md

 #### Pros / Cons

 * **+** Low complexity of logic
+* **+** Only need to process new data for INSERTs
 * **-** This breaks backwards compatibility with the current tables schemas (mitigated by view schema remaining the same)
 * **-** Redundancy in table for repeated client info columns
+* **-** Added cost for reruns (DELETE statements in BigQuery require reprocessing all data)

 ### 3. Table per Metric

 * This option is almost identical to the [Row per Metric](#2.-Row-per-Metric) option, however instead of adding rows to an existing table, we will create a new table for each metric
-* The `metric_slug` column from Option 2 is not necessary, so we can retain the current column-named-with-metric-slug, but each table will only ever
+* The `metric_slug` column from Option 2 is not necessary, so we can retain the current column-named-with-metric-slug, but each table will only ever have one of these metric columns.

 #### Pros / Cons